drummy2/cli-guides/guides/advanced-use/asset-compilation.md

 templates with `assets/images/logo.png` or in stylesheets with `url('/assets/images/logo.png')`.

+The above assumes that you haven't adjusted your rootURL, and won't work if you have.

 In production builds, these assets are [fingerprinted](#fingerprintingandcdnurls), but all references are also automatically updated.
 This functionality comes from [broccoli-asset-rev](https://github.com/rickharrison/broccoli-asset-rev).
 Be sure to check out